WWF-India’s Small Grants Programme

 - Innovative approaches to awareness raising regarding environmental concerns

 - Demonstrating individual or collective action towards conservation outcomes

-Funds will be provided to the successful individual in a phased manner – 50% on acceptance, 30% on a successful mid-term review and 20% on approval of a satisfactory final report submitted by the project leader on or near the completion of the project.
+Funds will be provided to successful applicants in a phased manner – 50% on acceptance, 30% on a successful mid-term review and 20% on approval of a satisfactory final report submitted by the project leader on the completion of the project.
 The final reports should also include a full financial report on expenditures made as part of the project.
 Acknowledgement of support provided by WWF should be mentioned in related publications or communications.

 CRITERIAProposals meeting some or all of the following criteria will receive priority consideration:

 - Contribute to WWF’s mission of conservation.
 Priority will be given to initiatives located in WWF-India’s priority landscapes or geographies and which have the potential to compliment or contribute to on-going projects